Get a demo of Culture Amp

 How does Insurance compare?

-People in Insurance were much more positive than average regarding Action, Company Performance, and Collaboration & Communication.
+People in Insurance were much more positive than average regarding Voice, Company And Leadership, and Inclusion.

-People working in Insurance are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Insurance are less engaged than Engaging Growth.
+People working in Insurance are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Insurance are less engaged than Investment Management, Legal Services, Venture Capital & Private Equity, and Engaging Growth.

-People in Insurance were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 22% of people disagreeing (-1% below average).
+People in Insurance were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 25% of people disagreeing (+2% above average).

 Which questions matter the most?